gouherdanish/gouherdanish.github.io/_posts/2024-09-03-markov-decision-process.md

 - The state influences the actions available and the rewards received.

 **Definition**
-- In the most general, causal case this response may depend on everything that has happened earlier
+- In the most general, causal case, the state of the environment at time step $t+1$ may depend on everything that has happened earlier till the time step $t$

 $$ P(R_{t+1}=r, S_{t+1}=s' | S_0,A_0,R_1,S_1,A_1,...,R_t,S_t,A_t) $$

 ---
 ### 2. Markov Property

 - It states that the future state of a process depends only on the current state, not on the sequence of events that preceded it.

-In other words, the process is "memoryless"
-- If the state signal has the Markov property, then the environment’s response at t + 1 depends only on the state and action representations at t
+> The future is independent of the past given the present

 - This means that we can predict all future states and expected rewards from knowledge only of the current state
+- The state captures all relevant information from the history
+- Once the state is known, the history may be thrown away
+- The state is a sufficient statistic of the future

 **Definition**

+- If the state signal has the Markov property, then the environment’s response at t + 1 depends only on the state and action representations at t

 $$ P(R_{t+1}=r, S_{t+1}=s' | S_t, A_t) $$

 ---
 ### 3. Finite Markov Decision Process
 - A reinforcement learning task that satisfies the Markov property is called a _Markov decision process (MDP)_
+- Since the process only needs to know the current state, we can call this process "memoryless"
 - If the state and action spaces are finite,then it is called a _finite Markov decision process (finite MDP)_
 - 90% of modern reinforcement learning problems involve Finite MDP assumptions